-ASSIGNMENT 2: THE SELLING ROLE PLAY
+ASSIGNMENT 2: THE SELLING ROLE PLAY (B2B)

-This class will require that you participate in two sales presentation role-plays.
+This class will require that you participate in two sales presentations role-play.
 There is a degree of "make believe" to it, but it is mainly designed for you to put into practice what you learn this semester.
 You will be graded on your ability to use the selling principles and techniques you have learned in this class.

 Your product planning documents will form the basis for your sales presentations.
-The best way to ensure a high grade on the assignment is to listen, read, and participate every chance you get.
+The best way to ensure a high grade on the assignment is to listen, read, and participate every chance you get you present.
 The more you practice, the more comfortable you will be with the role-play, and the better you will perform.